Sagramore: Vulgate Cycle

 According to the Lancelot-Grail (Vulgate) cycle, the father of Sagremor the Unruly was the King of Hungary named Vlask (renamed as Nabur the Unruly in the Post-Vulgate Suite du Merlin) and his mother was a daughter of an Eastern Roman ("Greek") Emperor Hadrian.
 Sagramore was actually an heir to the throne of Constantinople, but his father died while he was still young, and his mother accepted the proposal of King Brandegoris of Estangore in Britain.
 When he was fifteen, Sagramore traveled to Britain to join them and help Arthur fight the Saxon invaders.
 Upon arrival in Britain, Sagramore immediately engages the enemy forces in a battle at Camelot with aid from Arthur's nephew Gawain and his brothers: they are all subsequently knighted by Arthur.
 After the Saxons are defeated, and having personally slain some of their kings, he later participates in Arthur's other early wars such as these against Claudas and Galahaut.

 The Lancelot-Grail describes him as a good knight, but quick to anger.
-When fighting, he would go into a frenzy not unlike the Irish hero Cúchulainn's warp spasm; when he came down, he would feel ill and hungry.
+When fighting, he would go into a frenzy not unlike the Irish hero Cúchulainn's warp-spasm; when he came down, he would feel ill and hungry.
 He gains a number of nicknames, including "the Hothead" (li Desreez) and "the Desired" (le Désiré).
 Kay gave him another nickname, "Dead Youth" (Morte Jeune), due to how he would sometimes go into epilepsy-like fits.

 The cycle recounts a number of his adventures, often centered around rescuing damsels, and mentions that he had a daughter by one of his paramours who was raised at Arthur's court by Guinevere.
 In the Livre d'Artus version he also becomes a champion of the pagan queen Sebile, whom he marries after she converts to Christianity for his sake.
 His half-sister, Brandegoris' beautiful daughter Claire, falls in love with Bors and sleeps with him; their child is Elyan the White, who too joins the Round Table before returning to take the throne of Constantinople.
-Eventually, Sagramore dies by Mordred's hand as one of Arthur's last remaining warriors in their final battle.
+Eventually, Sagramore dies by Mordred's hand as one of Arthur's last remaining men in their final battle.